 The first step in restoring Crabtree Creek's health and functionality is undoing the incising activity and connecting it back to a functional floodplain.
 As seen in the sections below, this can be done without making large landform alterations to the study area.
-This restoration process involves reducing the bank full depth back to what it would be naturally and using the difference in elevation scenario the floodplain varies from 200 feet in total width to 550 feet in width.
+This restoration process involves reducing the bank full depth back to what it would be naturally and using the difference in elevation from this process to create the floodplain.
+In this scenario the floodplain varies from 200 feet in total width to 550 feet in width.
 These restoration metrics are based off of regional regression curves for North Carolina, these curves use healthy natural streams to provide design criteria for restoring streams.

-The expansion of the floodplain and a variable vidth provides a large area for water storage in neavy rain events and an area for filtration in smaller events that overtop the banks but don't pose the risk of a flood.
+The expansion of the floodplain and a variable width provides a large area for water storage in heavy rain events and an area for filtration in smaller events that overtop the banks but don't pose the risk of a flood.
 This also provides restored habitat for both plants and animals native to the area.
 Long term success of a restoration project like this would require portions of the creek also in poor health to undergo similar redesigns.
 Otherwise, this portion might eventually regress into incisive habits.